sakura1bgx/ComfyUI_FlipStreamViewer/README.md

 - **FlipStreamRembg**: A node for remove background.
 It depends on ComfyUI-Inspyrenet-Rembg.
 - **FlipStreamSegMask**: A node for segmentation masks.
 The target can contain multiple words separated by commas for segmentation.
 It will use the 'microsoft/Florence-2-large' model, which you can download using the DownloadAndLoadFlorence2Model node of ComfyUI-Florence2.
 Segmentation sometimes fails, so you may need to try some other random seeds.
 - **FlipStreamChat**: Loads an LLM (Large Language Model) and obtains chat responses.
 It only supports *.gguf files in the models/LLM folder and uses llama-cpp-python.
+- **FlipStreamParseJson**: Extracts values for multiple keys from a JSON string and joins them using a specified delimiter.
 - **FlipStreamBatchPrompt**: A node for simple batch prompting.
 Use the following format for the input prompt of this node.
 The 'pre text' and 'append text' sections apply to all frames.
 The separator `----` should consist of four hyphens, and each line of 'frame text' applies evenly to the number of frames specified in 'frames'.
 For example, if 'frames' is 8 and there are 2 'frame text' lines, they will be applied starting from frames 0 and 4.
 ```
 pre text,